-The integrated robotic grasping pipeline is built upon three core components: a 6D-GPD system for advanced visual perception, three grasping modes including three interchangeable robotic grippers with integrated sensors for high-quality grasping and a 6 DoF industrial robotic arm for collision-free path planning, as shown in Figure \ref{Pipeline}.
-The system comprises an Intel RealSense D415 camera for 6D-GPD, a 6 DoF UR10 robotic arm for path planning and manipulation, and a Lenovo Legion RTX 4070 laptop operating on Ubuntu 22.04 with the ROS 2 Humble distribution for processing and control, in addition to three industrial grippers.
-The complete pipeline is administered by ROS 2 packages, which provide sensor data processing, grasp pose generation and evaluation, grasp selection, path planning and trajectory execution, and grasp execution.
-To accommodate the three distinct gripper modalities, the system employs two specialized 6D-GPD models.
-The AnyGrasp model \cite{Fang2022} is utilized to export top-ranking grasping poses for both the parallel grippers, leveraging its robustness to sensor noise and strong generalization to novel objects.
-For the suction gripper, the system implements SuctionNet \cite{cao2021}, selected for its end-to-end ability to predict stable suction poses directly from RGB-D data.
-Both models were adapted and integrated into the ROS 2 control stack.
-The UR10 robotic arm performs collision-free trajectories with MoveIt 2.
-Actuation of the end-effectors is handled through multiple interfaces: the RG2 gripper is controlled directly via the robot's controller, whereas the suction gripper is operated by a pneumatic system driven by an Arduino microcontroller integrated with ROS 2.
+The overall robotic grasping pipeline of the proposed benchmark (Figure \ref{Pipeline}) is structured around three core components: (i) a grasping system incorporating three distinct grasping modalities with integrated sensing capabilities, (ii) a 6D grasp pose detection system built using advanced 6D grasp vision models, and (iii) a collision-free manipulation system for motion planning and execution.
+The robotic arm platform consists of an Intel RealSense D415 camera for 6D grasp pose detection, a 6-DoF UR10 robotic arm for manipulation and path planning, and a Lenovo Legion laptop equipped with an RTX 4070 GPU running Ubuntu 22.04 and ROS 2 Humble for system control and processing.
+The complete pipeline is orchestrated through ROS 2 packages, which manage sensor data acquisition, grasp pose generation and evaluation, grasp selection, motion planning, trajectory execution, and end-effector control.
+To accommodate the three grasping modalities, two specialized 6D grasp pose detection models are integrated into the pipeline.
+The AnyGrasp model \cite{Fang2022} is employed to generate high-quality candidate grasp poses for parallel grippers, owing to its robustness to sensor noise and generalization to unseen objects.
+For the suction gripper, SuctionNet \cite{cao2021}is utilized due to its capability to directly predict stable suction poses from RGB-D data.
+Both models are adapted and integrated within the ROS 2 control framework.
+Motion planning is performed using MoveIt 2 to ensure collision-free trajectories for the UR10 manipulator.
+End-effector actuation is managed through multiple interfaces: the RG2 gripper is controlled via the robot’s native controller, while the suction gripper is driven by a pneumatic system interfaced through an Arduino microcontroller integrated with ROS 2.